 What You Intend to Do With the Space

 What do you plan on doing with the finished basement?
 There are all sorts of ways it can become space that serves an essential purpose.
-Identify the one that would benefit your and your family the most, then share that information with the contractor.
+Identify the one that would benefit you and your family the most, then share that information with the contractor.

 What are some suggestions for how to use the basement space?
 If could become a bedroom for one of the family members.
 Set up the space as a home office.
 Use it as the perfect spot to work on arts and crafts.
 Anything that you do regularly but have no permanent place in the rest of the house set aside for the purpose could be housed in the basement.